riceset/Hugo/content/articles/Introduction to Vim.md

 Press the escape key to enter Normal Mode.
 (Most Vim users usually remap escape to caps lock.
 On a Mac you can do it using [Karabiner](https://github.com/pqrs-org/Karabiner-Elements).)

 ## Entering Insert Mode
 To enter insert mode you just have to type `i` or `a` while on Normal Mode.
-If you entered normal mode with the `i` key, you will be able to insert text on the left side of your cursor.
+If you entered Insert Mode with the `i` key, you will be able to insert text on the left side of your cursor.
 In contrast, with `a`, you will insert text on the right side of the cursor. `C` (Shift-c) deletes all the text from the cursor position to the end of the line and puts you in Insert Mode.

 There is also `o` that allows you to insert text on the next line.